Frederick Loftus-Tottenham: Military career

 In August 1944 Loftus-Tottenham was promoted to acting major-general to command the 81st West African Division which held the left hand flank of XV Corps' front in the Arakan.
 The division had virtually no transport, relying on auxiliary groups of porters to support each of its two brigades.
 In some respects this proved no disadvantage given the very poor going in the Kaladan Valley where the division was to operate and that access to the valley was via the "West African Way," a temporary jeep track constructed in 1943.
 As a result, the division relied for much of its supply from the air and constructed light aircraft and Dakota strips as it advanced.
 He also found the unit seriously short of non-commissioned officers since no British reinforcements had arrived; he therefore resorted to promoting Africans, who proved to be entirely satisfactory.
 In mid January the division had reached Myohaung and with two brigades from 82nd West African Division under command launched an attack which saw the key town taken by the end of the month when the division was relieved and withdrawn to Southern India.
 In March 1945 Loftus-Tottenham was awarded his second DSO.
+The medal's citation reads:

+This role called for bold action and hard knocks and [Loftus Tottenham] drew two thirds of the garrison out of Akyab in the end.

+The Jap tried to concentrate against him and knock him out as he had done successfully in Mar 1944, but Gen. Loftus-Tottenham maintained his mobility and the Jap failed to pin him down.

 In India the division trained for an amphibious landing on the Kra Isthmus but the operation was cancelled and the division did not see further action.

 After the war Loftus-Tottenham spent a time in command of Force 401, an expanded brigade group formed to protect British oil interests in south-west Iran and was based in southern Iraq, near Basra till its withdrawal in May–June 1947 (in connection with which he was appointed CBE), and then became GOC Iraq.

 In 1947 he was placed in command of 7th Indian Infantry Division over the period of Partition and in the same year his permanent rank was advanced to full colonel.
-His retirement from the British Army (with the substantive rank of full colonel) was formally dated February 1948 but he remained active on the specially employed list seconded to the Pakistan Army (to which his division, now the 7th Infantry Division was allocated).
-He commanded the 7th Infantry Division till 1949, it was one of Pakistan's two field divisions and was based @ Rawalpindi.
+His retirement from the Indian Army (with the substantive rank of full colonel) was formally dated February 1948 but he remained active on the specially employed list seconded to the Pakistan Army (to which his division, now the 7th Infantry Division was allocated).
+He commanded the 7th Infantry Division till 1949, it was one of Pakistan's two field divisions and was based at Rawalpindi.
 He finally retired in August 1950 when he was accorded the honorary rank of major-general.
 However, he would later command the Home Guard in Northern Ireland during the four years, 1952-56, in which that body was revived in cadre form.